frangucc/thenodechronbook/README.md

 ![](https://cl.ly/1y2T0y1Q3Y3b/ECE.jpg)

 For those getting started late, not to worry.
 History is filled with great engineers and inventors who got started late.
 The rise of bootcamps, practice apps and learning hubs like the General Assembly, CodeCademy and Udemy have opened up plenty of back-doors for fast learners.
 But it's no secret that those who do start early are often better off.
 In that way, *it's becoming a sport.*

 While such other methods of teaching are neat and useful, The Node Chronicles is something much different.
 It's an entirely separate beast.

 TNC is a cultural guide that puts a ton of crap into perspective in an extremely terse, rememberable corpus.
 It plays like a game of ques and clues and teaches the Hacker Way in strategic proportion to the tutorials.
+The way we 'set principals' is unlike any other educational experience.

 > At Gamifyed, we like to think of all this as a breakthrough method that's never been attempted.
 And if it works, it could be game changing.

-In a nutshell, becoming an EECS major isn't just about making money and having a great career either, it's about inventing cool stuff, solving incredible problems and seeing those inventions through to some form of market.
+In a nutshell, becoming an EECS hacker isn't just about making money and having a great career either, it's about inventing cool stuff, solving incredible problems and seeing those inventions through to some form of market.
 And yes technically, it is often about making money - by the boatload.

 # What to learn.